djalbat/the-occam-user-manual/understanding-grammars.md

 }
 ```

-Note that end of line tokens are significant, like YAML or Python but unlike JSON or Java, say.
+Note that end of line tokens are significant, like YAML or Python but unlike JSON or Java.
 Note also that both single and multiple line Python style comments are supported.
 And lastly note that doubly quoted string literals are preferred to singly quoted ones and that regular expression string literals are not supported.
-These preferences define the in-built rules and in addition to these we have the following lexical entries.
+These preferences define the in-built rules and in addition to these we have the following lexical entries for the user defined rules.
-Here the regular expression pattern for the `primary-keyword` entry has been abridged:
+The regular expression pattern for the `primary-keyword` entry has been abridged, by the way:

 ```
 [